alncat/opusDSD/README.md

 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/encoder.png?raw=true "Opus-DSD encoder")

 The architecture of decoder is (ConvTemplate class in cryodrgn/models.py.
 In this version, the default size of output volume is set to 192^3, I downsampled the intermediate activations to save some gpu memories.
-You can tune it as you wish, happy hacking!):
+You can tune it as you wish, happy training!):

 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/decoder.png?raw=true "Opus-DSD decoder")